itSFox/TFM2-Chief-Scout/README.md

 ## Manual releases

-Archived manual builds are available in the GitHub Releases section.
+Archived manual builds are available in [GitHub Releases](https://github.com/itSFox/TFM2-Chief-Scout/releases).

 Each release is named by both mod version and supported game version.